Mathematician and Functional Programmer

 Mathematics

 My areas of specialization with in mathematics include higher category theory and homotopy theory, the foundations of mathematics and formal verification.
-In particular, I have a focus in synthetic approaches to higher category theory and homotopy theory, such as omotopy type theory.
-I focus on univalent approaches to the foundations of mathematics.
+In particular, I have a focus in synthetic approaches to higher category theory and homotopy theory, such as homotopy type theory and the univalent approach to the foundations of mathematics.
 I hope to help advance their prominence in the mathematical community by developing mathematics in Homotopy Type Theory.
 As an example of this, my honors thesis constructs the Hopf fibration in a uniquely univalent way.
-This construction of the Hopf fibration makes salient its connection to the Eckmann-Hilton argument and further demonstrates that the generator of π₃(𝕊²) is the Eckmann-Hilton identification.
+This construction of the Hopf fibration demonstrates that the generator of π₃(𝕊²) is an identification constructed using the Eckmann-Hilton argument, which allows for a quick argument via syllepsis establishing that π₄(𝕊³) has order at most 2.

 agda-unimath